venicegeo/pzsvc-exec/README.md

 The idea of this meta-service is to simplify the task of launch and maintenance on Pz services.
 If you have execute access to an algorithm or similar program, its meaningful inputs consist of files and a command-line call, and its meaningful outputs consist of files, stderr, and stdout, you can provide it as a Piazza service.
 All you should have to do is fill out the config file properly (and have a Piazza instance to connect to) and pzsvc-exec will take care of the rest.

 As a secondary benefit, pzsvc-exec will be kept current with the existing Piazza interface, meaning that it can serve as living example code for those of you who find its limitations overly constraining.
-For those of you writing in Go, it even contains a library built to handle interactions with Piazza.
+For those of you writing in Go, it even contains a library (pzsvc) built to handle interactions with Piazza.

+Additionally, and associated, pzsvc-exec contains a secondary application of pzsvc-taskworker.
+Pzvc-taskworker is designed to run off the same config file that pzsvc-exec does and coordinate with pzsvc-exec in such a way as to take advantage of the Piazza task manager functionality, offering improvements in things like security and scalability.
+Pzsvc-taskworker is optional, like much of the functionality associated with pzsvc-exec, and will be described more in depth in its own section.

 ## Installing and Running